danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 #### Rust did things right

 A key belief that I have landed on, and have yet to be dissuaded of, is that Rust did things right.
-They had the benefit of hindsight over 40 years of devlopment with C++, not to mention all the language research over that time.
+They had the benefit of hindsight over 40 years of development with C++, not to mention all the language research over that time.
 This led to the starting from the right principles, putting safety first and working from there.